portsoc/staged-simple-message-board/README.md

 * `svr.js` has been simplified with all code that isn't specific to HTTP removed to a separate module.
 * `messageboard.js` created which now contains all the core logic.

+## Stage 6: An API route and client page for update messages

+* `svr.js` adds a second route at `/messages/:id` to allow PUT requests so a message can be edited, also adds `extensions` parameter to `express.static` to automatically fill in `.html` in URLs.
+* `messageboard.js` adds a function for updating a message.
+* `script.js` now adds an "(edit)" link to each message.
+* `message.html` created to show an individual message.
+* `message.js` created with the client-side script for sending an edited message to the server with a PUT request.

 ## Exercise